Last updated: May 2026

 • Simplify returns.
 For lower-value products, refunds without returns may be more cost-effective.
 For higher-value goods, consider local return centers.

 There is still time to make meaningful improvements.
+Pair this timeline with a full BFCM logistics playbook to pressure-test every step.

-• Two weeks before BFCM: Finalize listings, upload promotional pricing, verify inventory counts, schedule flash sales and confirm creator partnerships.
+• Two weeks before BFCM: finalize listings, upload promotional pricing, verify inventory counts, schedule flash sales, and confirm creator partnerships.

-• One week before: Place test orders, train support teams and adjust shipping rates for carrier surcharges.
+• One week before: place test orders, train support teams, and adjust shipping rates for carrier surcharges.

-• Two to three days before: Double check inventory sync, upload last minute assets, communicate cut off times and prep contingency plans.
+• Two to three days before: double-check inventory sync, upload last-minute assets, communicate cutoff times, and prep contingency plans.

-Is it worth launching a new social‑commerce channel this late?
+Is it worth launching a new social commerce channel this late?

 Only if you already have an audience and a fulfillment partner that can onboard fast.
 Otherwise, refine your current channels and plan for next year.